Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Analysis of precinct by precinct arrest rates

 \subsection{Individual boundary estimates of precinct effects}

 Now that we have constructed null streets for each of the 144 precinct boundaries, we can perform hypothesis tests for each boundary to assess whether there is a causal effect of police precincts near the boundary between any two precincts.
-The number of arrests in a particular region is intrinsically linked to the number of crimes in that region.
-For this reason, we first divide the number of arrests on either side of a boundary by the number of crimes in the corresponding region.
-This means that the $Z_t$ statistic used in our analyses is now the difference in arrest \textit{rates} on the two sides of the boundary instead of the raw difference in arrest counts, though all other ideas apply directly.
-Figure \ref{fig:adjustedPval} shows the results of these analyses for the proposed approach.
-The left panel shows the percentage of the 144 precinct boundaries for which the hypothesis test of no precinct effect was rejected both with and without our proposed correction.
-The naive hypothesis tests show a large portion of significant differences with anywhere between 67\% and 78\% of the tests being rejected.
-Using the proposed approach, this number is far smaller, and very close to the type I error rate of 0.05.
-The right panel of Figure \ref{fig:adjustedPval} shows the p-value histogram across the 144 hypothesis tests being evaluated for a buffer width of 500 feet.
-This histogram is quite close to uniformly distributed in stark contrast to Figure \ref{fig:NaivePvalue}, which showed the corresponding distribution of uncorrected p-values.
-The large difference in results between the two approaches highlights that either assumption 1 does not hold in this data set, or our statistical test is invalid.
-Using the resampling approach and the more plausible assumption 1b gives substantially different results that indicate essentially no effect of police precincts on arrest rates.
+The bottom panel of Figure \ref{fig:NegControlRej} shows the results of these analyses by presenting the percentage of the 144 precinct boundaries for which the hypothesis test of no precinct effect was rejected using our proposed procedure.
+The naive hypothesis tests in Figure \ref{fig:NaivePvalue} show a large proportion of significant differences with more than 88\% of the tests being rejected.
+Using the proposed approach, this number is far smaller.
+The large difference in results between the two approaches highlights that either assumption 2b does not hold in this data set, or our statistical test is invalid.
+Nonetheless, the proportion of significant differences is still greater than 0.05 for most levels of spatial smoothness.
+For instance, at the MSE-optimal smoothing parameter (i.e., multiplier $= 1$), 14.4\% of the individual tests are rejected at the $\alpha = 0.05$ level, which is suggestive of a small amount of precinct-level differences in arrest rates.
+Note also that the percentage of rejections decreases as a function of the spatial smoothing multiplier, with a multiplier value of 4 leading to rejections in only 5.8\% of the precinct boundaries.
+Smoothing parameters that are 4 times the MSE-optimal choice lead to extreme oversmoothing, which tends to remove effects of finer-level spatial variability.
+While our tests should still be valid (in terms of type I error) in this setting, this may impact the power to detect effects.
+Although we include these results to illustrate our approach across a wide range of scenarios, we recommend focusing on smoothing parameter values near the MSE-optimal choice of $\sigma^2$, especially since we acknowledge that there exists some sensitivity in type I error to the smoothness level of the surface.